hansroland/reflex-dom-inbits/tutorial.md

 Normally a type parameter with the name *t* is used.
 However it's never necessary to supply this parameter as a programmer when you call the function.

-Reflex uses 3 main time dependent data types:
+Reflex uses 3 main time-dependent data types:

-* Events
+* Event
-* Behaviors
+* Behavior
-* Dynamics
+* Dynamic

 A typical type declaration for a function could be: